The-Dozer-Project/ben-design/docs/01-philosophy.md

 ## Single-Pass Sanitization Is Insufficient

 Single-pass sanitization inherently assumes perfect foresight.
-Ben operates under the premis data may need to be examined, re-examined, and go through different handling routines at different stages.
+Ben operates under the premise data may need to be examined, re-examined, and go through different handling routines at different stages.
 The ability to re-introduce unsanitized or suspect data into controlled analysis paths is treated as a best practice.